dyslecixdev/dsa/data-structures/data-structures.md

 - size() has O(1).
 - enqueue() has O(1).
 - dequeue() has O(N).
 - peek() has O(1).
 - clear() has O(1).

+# Stack

+- Used to store and manage collections of elements that require backtracking or undoing operations (static with arrays, or dynamic with linked lists).
+- Order Preservation: Preserves the order of the elements since it follows a LIFO principle (i.e. the Last element In is also the First element Out).
+- Limited Access: You do not have access to any other element in a stack except the first and last ones.

+## Stack Methods

+- size() has O(1).
+- push() has O(1).
+- pop() has O(1).
+- peek() has O(1).
+- clear() has O(1).